diem/dip/lips/lip-2.md

 ## Resource `Privilege`

-The internal representation of of a privilege.
+The internal representation of a privilege.
 We wrap every privilege witness resource here to avoid having to write extractors/restorers for each privilege, but can instead write this generically.